department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/2024-08-Toxic-Exposure/TE-UX-Monitoring.md

 **Daily updates are out of scope for this report.**
 DBEX Team 1 will monitor the TE release daily to identify bugs/challenges and make informed decisions about pacing the rollout.
 Any resulting concerns will be immediately escalated to OCTO/VBA via slack.

-### Schedule of reporting
+## Schedule of reporting
-Every Friday after the first full week of the rollout, we will request Medallia data from Contact Center and share the report on the data from the previous week.
+Reporting will be avilabile every Friday, starting after the first full week of the rollout.
+We will request Medallia data from Contact Center and share the report on the data from the previous week.

+We will also provide success metrics from GA4 at each % of the rollout.

 |**Report**|**Dates**| **Rollout %**| **Reporting document updated**|
 |--|--|--|--|